JohnsonChen18/openai-code-review-log/README.md

 # AI Code Reviewer Quick Start
 Note: This repo is the log repo of my AI code reviewer.
 It dose not contain any source code.
-If you want to see the source code, contact me js.chen.swe@gmail.com with your github id.
 # 1. Apply ChatGLM key
 First, you need to apply the key of ChatGLM at https://open.bigmodel.cn/usercenter/apikeys.
 Keep your key, we'll use it later.